MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 ---
-title: Build static web app on Azure with JavaScript
+title: Build Static Web App on Azure with JavaScript
 description: Build a JAMstack app (JavaScript, APIs, and Markup) on Azure ms.topic: how-to ms.date: 05/03/2021 ms.custom: devx-track-js
 ---

-# Build a new static web app on Azure with Node.js
+# Build a new Static Web App on Azure with Node.js

 Azure Static Web Apps is a service that automatically builds and deploys full stack web apps to Azure from a code repository.